Peer-Reviewed Journal Articles

 “Legal Religion: Ethical Norms and Demands of Justice.”
-In Macmillan Interdisciplinary Handbooks: Religion, edited by Jeffrey Kripal (forthcoming)
+In Macmillan Interdisciplinary Handbooks: Religion, edited by Jeffrey Kripal.
+Macmillan, 2016.

 “The Concept of Sunna in Early and Medieval Hanafism.”
 In The Concept of Sunna and its Status in Islamic Law, ed.
 Adis Duderija.
-New York: Palgrave Macmillan (forthcoming)
+New York: Palgrave Macmillan, 2015.

 “Historiography.”
 The Oxford Encyclopedia of Islam and Politics.
 2014.

 “Islam.”
 (Co-Authored with Ebrahim Moosa).
 Encyclopedia of Applied Ethics, Second Edition.
 Ed.
 Ruth Chadwick (San Diego: Academic Press; 2012) 2: 769–776.